 Asian American Student Union (AASU)

-Asian American Student Union (AASU) (Links to an external site.)’s mission is to promote and support the xx d-American community identity on campus by both celebrating and facilitating an open environment for a conversation about the diversity of cultures here at Tulane.
+Asian American Student Union (AASU) (Links to an external site.)’s mission is to promote and support the xx d-American community identity on campus by both celebrating and facilitating an open environment for a conversation about the variety of cultures here at Tulane.

 Throughout the year we host various events where students can socialize, experience various Asian cultures, and get involved in the community.
 While past years have focused on putting on many social events, we are looking to expand by reaching out into the community and really providing meaningful experiences to our students in some form.
 Our events are not limited to East Asia, and AASU is not Asian members only.
 Anyone with an interest in learning about AASU and our community is welcome!